ReetamBG/html-css-profile-card/README.md

 ## Features
 - Semantic HTML5 structure
-- Centered card layout using Flexbox
 - Responsive design with media queries
-- Hover effects for interactivity
-- Includes GitHub and LinkedIn links
 - Uses Font Awesome for social icons (`css/all.min.css`)

 ## How to Run